 Doxacon is Saturday, February 16, 2019

-Our next Doxacon convention is coming up in a few months.
-We’re accepting submissions from speakers on the theme “Who Goes There?: Questions of Identity,” starting in July.
-See our contact page for submission guidelines and email addresses for more information about speaking at Doxacon!
+Our next Doxacon convention is coming up in a few months with the theme “Who Goes There?: Questions of Identity.”

 Last month was November, which means it was National Novel-Writing Month to some of us (NaNoWriMo for short); the basic idea of which is that one attempts to write at least 50,000 words of a novel within the thirty days of November.
 To a great extent, it’s a community exercise in overcoming writer’s block, and one can find encouragement and all sorts of advice at their website, at local gatherings, and so on.
 This year marks the third time I’ve made an attempt at doing it (spread out over the last ten years or so), and yes, the third time I’m falling laughably short of the required word count.
 I’m hardly unique in this: apparently, less than twenty per cent of people who sign up actually hit the 50,000-word goal.
 (For the record, the only thing I’ve ever written that ran over 50,000 words was a background story for a character I was playing in the Star Wars universe; the best I can say for it is that at least it didn’t sink into a dump of sex, violence, or Mary Sue-ism.)
 One of the big lessons I’ve learned in my pathetic attempts at NaNoWriMo is that, while joining in does provide an opportunity to learn and share about writing, it also demonstrates that, when push comes to shove, I’m just not much of a writer.
 When I run across people – professional or amateur writers – who work every day on their material, who plan and create and edit and rewrite constantly; and people who have multiple notebooks full of background information, character biographies and descriptions; and people who drill deep into theories about storytelling and mythologies and social-psychological constructs…I get the feeling that I’m completely out of my depth.
 I don’t fit into any of those categories; I don’t obsess over writing; most of the theory-craft I’ve heard strikes me as a bit, you know, not quite right.
 In spite of the fantasies of youth, and the occasional forays into the realm, I don’t fit the profile.
 I’m not a “real writer.”